MuntashirAkon/SlobDict/README.md

 ## Terminal/CLI Support

-Run `slobdict` or `flatpak run dev.muntashir.SlobDictGTK -h` for help.
+Run `slobdict -h` or `flatpak run dev.muntashir.SlobDictGTK -h` for help.

 > Slob Dictionary attempts to render formatted HTML/Markdown in the console, but it is not guaranteed to match the actual formatted HTML rendered by a web browser due to inherent limitations.